The Rising Festival 2019 Celebrating International Women’s Day ***Registration closes 7th March***

 - Digital / Non-members – £160 inc. VAT

 Now in its second year, the Rising Festival is again being sponsored by a selection of generous local businesses.
-We are grateful to Kiss Communications, Price Bailey Legal Services, PB Financial Planning and the Cambridge Building Society.
+We are grateful to Kiss Communications, Price Bailey Legal Services, PB Financial Planning, The Cambridge Building Society and Factotum.

 Thank you to our media partners and in-kind sponsors: